How to Calm Down a Rottweiler [13 Ways]

-Calming the animal down by petting it in such a way, the chances of it turning aggressive would be significantly reduced.
+It calms the animal down by petting it, so the chances of it turning aggressive would be significantly reduced.

-Also, it would help to imagine you are helping the dog get over a certain feeling or condition.
+Also, it would help to imagine you are assisting the Dog in getting over a certain feeling or condition.

 4. Hold on to It Gently When It’s Agitated or Jumping at Things

-You can take a more hands-on approach by rubbing its chest and behind the ears with both hands simultaneously, then let go so that your dog will calm down quicker.
+You can take a more hands-on approach by rubbing its chest and behind the ears with both hands simultaneously, then letting go so your Dog will calm down quicker.

-You can gently squeeze the dog’s chest when it starts displaying aggressive behavior.
+You can gently squeeze the Dog’s chest when it displays aggressive behavior.
 This will be ideal if the canine is anxious and overly excited.

 5. Use a Firm Voice to Convey to Your Dog That You’re Angry at It

 You can also tell it to sit down.
-By addressing the dog in this manner, the chances of him being aggressive towards other people would be significantly reduced.
+By addressing the Dog in this manner, his chances of being aggressive towards other people would be significantly reduced.